LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query.rst

    :width: 440px

-   Types of point-vs-surface-mesh queries provided by Quest.  **Left:** In/out query, characterizing points as inside, outside, or on the boundary of the mesh.
+   Types of point-vs-surface-mesh queries provided by Quest.  **Left:** In/out query, characterizing points as inside or outside the mesh.
+Boundary points are inside the mesh.
    **Right:** Distance field query, calculating the signed distance from each query point to its closest point on the mesh.
 A negative result indicates an interior query point.